oracle/graaljs/docs/user/JavaInteroperability.md

 ## Extending Java classes

-In the JVM mode (`--jvm`), GraalVM JavaScript provides support for extending Java classes and interfaces using the `Java.extend` function.
+GraalVM JavaScript provides support for extending Java classes and interfaces using the `Java.extend` function.
 Note that host access has to be enabled in the [polyglot context](#polyglot-context) for this feature to be available.

 ### Java.extend